Vegan Pumpkin Pie

 This recipe is ridiculously easy to make.
 All you have to do is blend the ingredients, pour, bake and enjoy!

 How to make vegan pumpkin pie, step by step:

 - Add all pumpkin pie filling ingredients to a blender.

 - Pie Crust: I used my Easy Vegan Pie Crust, which is the best option for a traditional, buttery pie crust.
 You may also use Gluten Free Pie Crust or a store bought vegan pie crust, I won’t judge!

-- Coconut milk: Make sure to use full fat coconut milk from a can, and use as much of the white creamy part as you can.
+- Coconut cream: Use coconut cream if you can, it will give you the most consistent results.
+If you can’t find coconut cream, use full fat coconut milk from a can, and use as much of the white creamy part as you can.
 Do not substitute another milk, as the pie will be more pudding like than custard like in texture.
 Trust me, I’ve tested it.